libuv/libuv/docs/src/loop.rst

       This operation is currently only implemented for SIGPROF signals, to suppress unnecessary wakeups when using a sampling profiler.
       Requesting other signals will fail with UV_EINVAL.

+    - UV_LOOP_STATS: Call the given callback to deliver loop statistics on a defined schedule.
+The second argument to :c:func:`uv_loop_configure` is a pointer to a :c:type:`uv_stats_config_t`.

 .. c:function:: int uv_loop_close(uv_loop_t* loop)